peavers-archive/silverstripe-color-swabs/readme.md

 ![Filter](https://raw.githubusercontent.com/peavers/silverstripe-color-swabs/master/images/screens/color-swabs-filter.png "Colour filter")

 ## Usage
-A basic working example, and the following to any class you want the field on;
+A basic working example, include the following to any class you want the field on;

 ```php
     private static $db = array(